 - Divide iris and canna rhizomes after flowering by trimming back foliage, lifting, removing any dead pieces from the rhizome and replanting.

 - Succulents are particularly easy to propagate as clump-forming varieties produce offsets.
-You can take leaf cuttings from fleshy leaves species, and stem cuttings from branching types.
+You can take leaf cuttings from fleshy leaved species, and stem cuttings from branching types.

 3. Learn how to make compost for your garden

-It makes good sense, both financially and environmentally, to make your own compost.
+If you're serious about saving money in your garden, and looking to cut costs across the board, then it makes good sense to make your own compost.
+Not only is home composting one of the best budget gardening ideas, it's also good for the environment.
 Home-grown green manures and compost from garden and household waste improve the soil and replenish nutrients.

 Create a compost bay in your garden using recycled timbers (see below), or use a compost bin in a shady, level, well-drained position, where water can drain away and worms can get in and do their work.
 Put in some twigs and branches to help aerate the heap.